Vodafone first-half earnings rise after four lean years

 "We have reached an important turning point for the group with a return to organic growth in service revenue and EBITDA (core earnings) in the first half," Colao said.

-Vodafone shares rose 5 percent to an eight-week high of 225 pence by 0547 ET after the first increase in first-half earnings since its 2011-12 financial year.
+Vodafone shares rose 5 percent to an eight-week high of 225 pence by 1047 GMT after the first increase in first-half earnings since its 2011-12 financial year.

 Underlying second-quarter service revenue, on a like-for-like basis and stripping out currency changes, climbed 1.2 percent, better than a 0.8 percent rise in the first quarter and above the 0.9 percent analysts were expecting.